santosubito-xyz/chemicalequationbalancer/README.md

 # chemicalequationbalancer
-Software for balancing chemical equations
+Software for balancing chemical equations this software is hosted on the santosubito.xyz website.